hieeeuvn/Apotris-GBA-Girl-soundtrack/README.md

 - Opt1: Borrow a PC

 - Opt2: Use Winlator
+# Contributors Wanted / Feedback
+This project is currently in progress.
+If you are using this voice pack and notice any original male SFX that I forgot to replace, please help me out!

+- You can report the missing actions/sounds by opening an **Issue** in this repository.

+- Alternatively, let me know the specific game event where the original voice still plays.
 # Progress
-Tested with [Apotris v4.1.0](<https://akouzoukos.com/apotris/downloads>).
+Tested with [Apotris GBA v4.1.0](<https://akouzoukos.com/apotris/downloads>).
 Other versions are not yet confirmed.
 # q&a
 - Q: It seems like my music folder is corrupted.